sjm-practice/contacts-bookshelf-hapi/README.md

     - Actually did the same thing with routes (moved routes, did other stuff, then came back and appropriately assigned routes to server)
 * At least at the point of completing the hapi refactor in part two, unnecessarily requires server in routes.js
 * Part 3, Creates a contact record setting middle initial to undefined, the test compares the response middle initial to null (which fails)
+* Part 3, Validation - says to create file validations/validations.js, but later refers to file as validators/validators.js
+*